 More Where That Came From - Diamond City Radio

 Fallout 4’s radio is wonderful, but it does not exactly have GTA’s station selection in terms of scope.
-While this mod doesn’t have the benefit of adding multiple stations with various music styles, it does add 74 new lore-friendly tracks to the game, meaning you won’t quite be getting sick of Atom Bomb Baby so soon.
+While this Fallout 4 mod doesn’t add multiple stations with various music styles, it does add 74 new lore-friendly tracks to the game, meaning you won’t be getting sick of Atom Bomb Baby quite so soon.
 The tracks are even woven in to ensure Diamond City DJ Travis still gets to broadcast between tunes.
-There's also Atomic Radio, a similar mod with wider goals.
+An alternative to Diamond City Radio is Atomic Radio, a similar mod with loftier goals.

 Realistic Survival Damage

-The Survival difficulty mode means you can essentially be killed in a single hit, but the odds are certainly not even for you.
-Enemies become bullet sponges, with your damage output being half what it usually is.
-Not exactly representative of real life.
-Make bullets powerful again with this damage mod, which keeps enemies challenging and dangerous, whilst still killable with a well-placed headshot.
+The Survival difficulty mode means you can be killed in a single hit, but enemies won’t afford you the same courtesy.
+Instead, they become bullet sponges thanks to your damage output being half of what it usually is.
+Not exactly realistic.
+You can make your bullets powerful again by installing this damage mod, which keeps enemies challenging and dangerous, whilst still susceptible to a well-placed headshot.

 More Armour Slots

-Quite a few of Fallout’s clothing options prevent you from equipping limb armour, which quite frankly doesn't’t make sense.
+Quite a few of Fallout’s clothing options prevent you from equipping limb armour, which doesn't make sense.
 Why can I wear arm guards over a Vault-Tec jumpsuit, but not over a two-piece?
-This mod champions logic, and allows you to wear armour plating on all kinds of clothing, which means you can have the best of both worlds when it comes to armour and charisma boosting gear.
-There’s a few clipping issues since armour was never intended to be worn over clothing, but that’s a small price to pay for the huge benefits.
+This Fallout 4 mod champions sartorial logic, and allows you to match armour plating with most outfits, meaning you can have the best of both worlds when it comes to armour and charisma boosting gear.
+There are a few clipping issues since armour was never intended to be worn over clothing, but that is a small price to pay for the huge benefits, and fashion is pain.

 Atom Bomb Babies

-Atom Bomb Baby is a 1957 song recorded by The Five Stars, and one of the tracks on Fallout 4’s soundtrack.
-It also seems to be the inspiration behind this mod, that takes the lyrics quite literally.
+Atom Bomb Baby is a 1957 song recorded by The Five Stars, and one of the tracks on the game's soundtrack.
+It also seems to be the inspiration behind this Fallout 4 mod, which takes the lyrics quite literally.
 It replaces the mini nuke ammunition for the Fat Man launcher with babies.
 Your baby, in fact.
 Your quest to find Shaun is over, as you fire him out of a length of gutter and watch him detonate in a mini mushroom cloud.
 Actual parents should probably steer clear of this one.

 Full Dialogue Interface

-Many players have been annoyed by the simplified dialogue choice system in Fallout 4, which displays short paraphrases of what your character can say, rather than the whole dialogue.
-This mod replaces the Mass Effect-style interface with a more traditional Bethesda one, listing full responses in a numbered list.
+Many players have been annoyed by the simplified dialogue choice system in the game which displays short paraphrases of what your character can say, rather than the whole dialogue.
+This Fallout 4 mod replaces the Mass Effect-style interface with a more traditional one, listing full responses in a numbered list.

 Fire Team Support

 When things get sticky in battle, you need friends to rely on.
-This mod makes your allegiances with factions even more useful by allowing you to call in members as a Fire Team to support you.
+This Fallout 4 mod makes your allegiances with factions even more useful by allowing you to call in members as a Fire Team to support you.
 You can summon individual or groups of Brotherhood of Steel and Minutemen troops.
-Or, if you want to go really crazy, there’s the option to call on tamed Deathclaws.
+Or, if you want to go really crazy, there is the option to call in tamed Deathclaws.

 Unlimited Crafting Supplies Container

-Want to make more stuff, without finding more stuff?
+Want to make more supplies without having to find the necessary ingredients?
 This adds a container outside of Vault 111 that has an infinite number of crafting materials in it, letting you refill whenever you need to.
-It refills itself every couple of in-game days, so you just need to wait a little while outside of its zone of influence if you somehow run it out of the max value it has inside.
+It refills itself every couple of in-game days, so you just need to wait a little while outside of its zone of influence if you somehow run it dry.

 Remove Power Armour Drain

-Power Armour requires fusion cores in order to keep moving, and they’re not the most common sight in the wasteland.
-If you’re finding it impossible to keep your armour rig fuelled up, this mod allows you to cheat a little and stop your armour from draining batteries.
+Power Armour requires fusion cores in order to keep moving, but they are not the most common sight in the wasteland.
+If you are finding it impossible to keep your armour rig fuelled up, this Fallout 4 mod allows you to cheat a little and stop your armour from draining batteries.

 Want more?
 Here's our Fallout 4 review.